 How are security breaches handled?

-Even the best entrance control technology in the world wouldn’t be worth much if it was too difficult for staff to use, or if it didn’t provide strong training and support for security breaches or other incidents.
+Even the best entrance control technology in the world wouldn’t be worth much if it was too difficult for staff to use.
 A school entry control system should provide active threat monitoring and easy-to-follow protocols for emergency situations, so that school staff members can activate the system and perform their roles in sometimes frightening conditions.
 Additionally, the situation should be able to be monitored by offsite security team members, who can evaluate the threat and provide guidance to law enforcement or other responders to the type of emergency or threat.

 Of course, each school is different, and school administrators shouldn’t be expected to identify security problems and customize solutions all on their own.
 Schools should seek out security partners who have the expertise to consult on unique problems and offer practical, proven solutions, plus the support tools to help those solutions stay in place over time.